Close Icon

 Sumilon Blue water Island, Cebu, Philippines

 This absolute gem may be our favourite; who needs to fly 14+ hours to the Phillippines when there are rival beaches practically on the doorstep?
-You’d be forgiven for not immediately realising that Achmelvich Beach is actually tucked away in the Scottish Highlands.
+You’d be forgiven for not immediately realising that Achmelvich Beach is actually one of the best beaches on the West Coast of Scotland.
 This slice of paradise is comparable to Sumilon Blue Water Island in Cebu and boasts pure white sand and the brightest turquoise water.

 This stunning beach, which could be mistaken for an Asian haven, can also be found along the iconic North Coast 500 driving route, so can be incorporated into your next road trip of a lifetime!
 It is without a doubt one of the best beaches in Scotland, in our humble opinion!